Conjugacy languages in virtual graph products: Conjugacy geodesics in virtual graph products

 so we can replace the relation $tyt = tuyut$ by $[u,y] = 1$.
 This leaves us with

 where

 and

-Our presentation is now in the form of a graph product with vertex groups $\mathbb{Z}$ and $\mathbb{Z}/2\Z$. \end{proof} The following is immediate by Theorem 3.1 of \cite{Ciobanu2013}, because $\mathbb{Z}$ and $\mathbb{Z}/2\Z$ have regular conjugacy geodesics.
+Our presentation is now in the form of a graph product with vertex groups $\mathbb{Z}$ and $\mathbb{Z}/2\Z$. \end{proof} The following is immediate by \cite[Theorem 3.1]{Ciobanu2013}, since $\mathbb{Z}$ and $\mathbb{Z}/2\Z$ have regular conjugacy geodesics.

-\begin{cor} Let $A_{\phi}$ be a virtual RAAG as defined in \cref{thm:non len geos}, and let $\widehat{X}$ be the standard generating set for $A_{\phi}$.
-Then $\mathsf{ConjGeo}\left(A_{\phi}, \widehat{X}\right)$ is regular. \end{cor} \comm{ \myRed{Remove this example?
+\nonlengthconjgeo \comm{ \myRed{Remove this example?
 Proof fail CR step, need further justification.}\\ We also have regularity when we consider a composition of a specific type of dominating transvection with an inversion.
 We denote $Z(G)$ to be the \emph{centre} of a group. \begin{prop} Let $\psi \in \mathrm{Aut}(\RAAG)$ where

 for some $x,y \in \Gamma$ such that $y \in Z(\RAAG)$.
 Let $X$ be the standard generating set for $\RAAG$.
 Then $\psi-\mathsf{ConjGeo}(\RAAG, X)$ is regular.\\ Moreover, if we let $A_{\phi} = A_{\Gamma} \rtimes \langle t \rangle$ (as defined in (\ref{eqn: extension})), and $\widehat{X} = \{X, t\}$, then $\mathsf{ConjGeo}\left(A_{\phi}, \widehat{X}\right)$ is regular. \end{prop}